UH-CPL/Online-Mimicry-Methods/Data/ReadMe.md

-# Online Mimicry
+# Data is not yet public

-## Contains RCode for Curation and Analysis of Online Mimicry
+## Please email me at awesley4@uh.edu for data availability.